-When you find a business name, that’s all yours both in real life and online, register its domain and social media profiles.
+When you find a business name, that’s all yours both in real life and online, register a domain and social media profiles.

 Using the business entity type you chose (e.g., LLC), register your company in New Mexico and the city/regional government entity you’ll operate.
 You must register in New Mexico if you’re doing business there.

-Next, hop over to the IRS site to get a federal employer identification number (EIN) or do it from the New Mexico Tax and Revenue Service site.
+Next, hop over to the Internal Revenue Service (IRS) site to get a federal employer identification number (EIN) or do it from the New Mexico Tax and Revenue Service site.

 Reach out to a New Mexico insurance agent and set up a time to discuss what coverage your new business may need to stay protected.